paolosaracco/DataScienceSpecialization/02_RProgramming/Assignment3_HospitalQuality/README.md

   <tr>
     <td>best.R</td>
     <td>The function <code>best()</code> takes two arguments: the 2-character abbreviated name of a state and an
       outcome name.
-The function reads the [outcome-of-care-measures.csv](outcome-of-care-measures.csv) file and returns a character vector with the name of the hospital that has the best (i.e. lowest) 30-day mortality for the specied outcome in that state.
+The function reads the <a href="outcome-of-care-measures.csv">outcome-of-care-measures.csv</a> file and returns a character vector with the name of the hospital that has the best (i.e. lowest) 30-day mortality for the specied outcome in that state.
 The hospital name is the name provided in the Hospital.Name variable.
 The outcomes can be one of "heart attack", "heart failure", or "pneumonia".
 Hospitals that do not have data on a particular